Karen Bakker

 About

-My primary research interests span political economy, political ecology, environmental studies, STS, and digital geographies.
-I am currently focusing on a new research project on the implications of digital technologies for environmental governance.
-My latest book, The Sounds of Life, explores how digital technologies are transforming our ability to listen to nature’s sounds and decode non-human communication.
-As a Guggenheim Fellow (2022) I will be further developing my research on digital transformation and sustainability, examining how applications of AI and biodigital technologies are being mobilized to respond to the challenges of the Anthropocene, from climate change to biodiversity.
+Karen’s primary research interests spanned political economy, political ecology, environmental studies, STS, and digital geographies.
+Her most recent research focused on the implications of digital technologies for environmental governance.
+Her award-winning book published in 2022, The Sounds of Life, explores how digital technologies are transforming our ability to listen to nature’s sounds and decode non-human communication.
+A Guggenheim Fellow (2022), she led the Smart Earth Project which explores the relationship between digital innovation and environmental sustainability.
+Karen developed this research further to examine how applications of AI and biodigital technologies are being mobilized to respond to the challenges of the Anthropocene, from climate change to biodiversity.
+Karen’s visionary work on digital environmentalism and multispecies future appears in her last book, Gaia’s Web.

 Teaching